JasonChou0219/test/docs/source/04_How-To.rst

 How-To
 =======

-Connecting to the device manager
+Connecting to the SiLA 2 Manager
 ---------------------------------

 If your device manager server is running on your local machine or on a computer within your network, you can